Grim-/OutwardSuperSimpleExample/README.md

-# OutwardSuperSimpleExample
+# Outward Modding - Taking the next step.

 A written guide to help people of the [Outward Modding Discord](https://discord.gg/DPD9eGDU) getting started creating mods and understanding the Unity Engine.

-Firstly I'd like to cover some Unity Basics before moving on to the mod itself.
+Firstly I'd like to cover some Unity Basics before moving on to the modding itself.

 ## Part One : Unity 101.

 __Everything you *see* inside Outward while playing is a GameObject, that tree?
 GameObject.
 Player?
 GameObject.
 Particle Effect System?
-GAMEOBJECT. __
+GAMEOBJECT__

-__So it is important to understand how these things work. __
+__So it is important to understand how these things work.__

 Lets start with a general set up in the Unity Editor first to better understand how everything fits together in Outward.

-A Unity game is made up of 'Scenes' - its useful to think of 'Scenes' as 'levels' that contain GameObjects which themselves contain components.
+A Unity game is made up of *Scenes* - it is useful when starting out to think of 'Scenes' as 'levels' that contain GameObjects which themselves contain components.

 > This isn't exactly true as you may have a Scene that has GameObjects within it that are never seen by the player, or used as part of a level.
 Some games might only ever use 1 Scene and have everything dynamically loaded into that one scene (aka "chunking")

+> Another case is the "DontDestroyOnLoad" scene which I will briefly cover later.

 Here is a screenshot of a project from the *Unity Editor* on the right in the "Hierarchy" panel you can see the Scene Hierarchy "TestScene" which contains all the GameObjects present in this Scene.